Dow Climbs Back Above 22000 as Fears Ease

 ADVERTISEMENT

-Many analysts don't expect this relative calm to last, however, and bond yields could decrease if tensions once again rise in North Korea.
+Government bond prices declined, pushing up yields.
+The yield on the 10-year U.S. Treasury note rose to 2.125%, compared with 2.058% Friday, marking its largest one-day yield rise in more than a month.

-Meanwhile, concerns about the impact of Hurricane Irma on the U.S. economy also decreased, after it hit Florida on Sunday with the strength of a Category 4 storm, instead of a Category 5 hurricane, as many analysts feared.
-It also took a westerly course, meaning there was no direct hit on Miami.
-The combination of reductions in the storm's strength and a shifted course meant insured damage estimates are likely to be less than originally anticipated by some analysts.
+Meanwhile, concerns about Hurricane Irma's impact on the U.S. economy decreased.
+A reduction in the storm's strength and a shift in its forecast course -- there was no direct hit on Miami -- meant insured damage estimates were likely to be less than originally anticipated by some analysts.

-Irma weakened further Monday, although the National Weather Service said the extreme storm conditions would continue for much of central and western Florida.

-Reinsurance companies, which tumbled last week as they are expected to bear the financial brunt of Hurricane Irma's damage, jumped on Monday.
-Everest Re Group, which dropped more than 10% last week, rose 4% in recent trading.
-Chubb rose 3.1% and XL Group climbed 3.6%.
+Reinsurance companies, which tumbled last week as they were expected to bear the financial brunt of Hurricane Irma's damage, jumped on Monday.
+The KBW Nasdaq Insurance index rose 1.8%, nearly wiping out its 1.9% drop last week.

-The Stoxx Europe 600 moved 0.9% higher, led by gains in bank, insurance and technology shares -- sectors that post hefty gains whenever investors feel confident enough to take on more risk.
+The Stoxx Europe 600 rose 1%, boosted by gains in bank, insurance and technology shares -- sectors that tend to gain when investors feel confident enough to take on more risk.

-Gold, another traditional haven for money managers, fell 0.9%.
-The Japanese yen and the Swiss franc, which traditionally rise when markets fall, both lost 0.7% against the U.S. dollar.
+Gold, another traditional haven for money managers, fell 1.1%.
+The yen and the Swiss franc, which traditionally rise when markets are volatile, both fell against the U.S. dollar.

-The weaker yen boosted Japanese blue-chip stocks, because investors measure the performance of these multinationals against revenue earned in foreign currencies abroad.
-The Nikkei 225 rose 1.4%, after setting fresh four-month lows on Friday and logging its worst week in seven months.
+A weaker yen boosted Japanese blue-chip stocks.
+Japan's Nikkei Stock Average rose 1.4%, after setting fresh four-month lows on Friday and logging its worst week in seven months.

 Write to Corrie Driebusch at corrie.driebusch@wsj.com